"This Research Guide was developed as part of the "E&PS 522 Teaching and Research Methods in

 E&PS" class by Kash Heitkamp (Reference Librarian, Centennial Library) and Penny King (Research Scientist, Institute of Meteoritics)."

 My thanks to Kash and Penny!
-Guide now maintained by Jeff Dickey, Research Data Librarian
+Guide now maintained by Karl Benedict, Subject and Data Librarian

 Library skills are an important component of research - typically,